evolbioinfo/cytopast/README.md

                         data will be reused when possible

 visualisation-related arguments:
-  --name_column NAME_COLUMN
+  -n NAME_COLUMN, --name_column NAME_COLUMN
                         name of the data table column to be used for node names in the compressed map visualisation(must be one of those specified in columns or copy_columns if they are specified).If the data table contains only one column it will be used by default.
-  --all                 Keep all the nodes in the compressed map
+  -a, --all             Keep all the nodes in the compressed map
                         visualisation, even the minor ones.

 output-related arguments:
-  --out_data OUT_DATA   the output annotation file with the states inferred by
+  -o OUT_DATA, --out_data OUT_DATA
-                        PASTML.
+                        the output annotation file with the states inferred by PASTML.
-  --html_compressed HTML_COMPRESSED
+  -p HTML_COMPRESSED, --html_compressed HTML_COMPRESSED
                         the output summary map visualisation file (html).
-  --html HTML           the output tree visualisation file (html).
+  -l HTML, --html HTML  the output tree visualisation file (html).
 ```